Congo Free State: Mutilation

 Failure to meet the rubber collection quotas was punishable by death.
 Meanwhile, the Force Publique were required to provide the hand of their victims as proof when they had shot and killed someone, as it was believed that they would otherwise use the munitions (imported from Europe at considerable cost) for hunting.
 As a consequence, the rubber quotas were in part paid off in chopped-off hands.
 Sometimes the hands were collected by the soldiers of the Force Publique, sometimes by the villages themselves.
-There were even small wars where villages attacked neighboring villages to gather hands, since their rubber quotas were too unrealistic to fill.
+There were even small wars where villages attacked neighbouring villages to gather hands, since their rubber quotas were too unrealistic to fill.
 A Catholic priest quotes a man, Tswambe, speaking of the hated state official Léon Fiévez, who ran a district along the river 300 mi north of Stanley Pool:

 One junior officer described a raid to punish a village that had protested.
 The officer in command "ordered us to cut off the heads of the men and hang them on the village palisades ... and to hang the women and the children on the palisade in the form of a cross".
-After seeing a Congolese person killed for the first time, a Danish missionary wrote, "The soldier said 'Don't take this to heart so much.
+After seeing a Congolese person killed for the first time, a Danish missionary wrote: "The soldier said 'Don't take this to heart so much.
 They kill us if we don't bring the rubber.
 The Commissioner has promised us if we have plenty of hands he will shorten our service.'"
 In Forbath's words:

 In theory, each right hand proved a killing.
 In practice, to save ammunition soldiers sometimes "cheated" by simply cutting off the hand and leaving the victim to live or die.
 More than a few survivors later said that they had lived through a massacre by acting dead, not moving even when their hands were severed, and waiting till the soldiers left before seeking help.
-In some instances a soldier could shorten his service term by bringing more hands than the other soldiers, which led to widespread mutilations and dismemberment.
+In some instances a soldier could shorten his service term by bringing more hands than the other soldiers, which led to widespread mutilations and dismemberment according to some historians.